The Other Worlds Austin SciFi Screenwriting Contest, sponsored by Save the Cat!®

 Check out more about Blake's principles and examples of great films broken down into the Save the Cat!® beat sheet on www.savethecat.com.

-Each of the category finalists will receive all five books from Save the Cat!® and a copy of Save the Cat!® Story Structure Software 3.0: Structure your screenplay the Save the Cat!® Way.
-In addition, the winner in the feature category will receive free a 1-hour phone consultation from a Master Cat® about their script (up to 120 pages) and the winners of both the short and teleplay category will receive an hour free consultation to discuss any aspect of their project.
-All three category winners receive $250 in cash, with the Grand Prize Winner selected from the three winners receiving an additional $250 cash.
+Each of the category finalists will receive a free book from Save the Cat!® and a copy of Save the Cat!® Story Structure Software 3.0: Structure your screenplay the Save the Cat!® Way.
+In addition to the great prizes from The Script Butcher and Save the Cat!®, category winners receive $250 in cash, with the Grand Prize Winner selected from the three winners receiving an additional $250 cash.

-In addition, every entrant will receive an online discount code for the latest Save the Cat!® books, including the soon be published book analyzing independent films scheduled for release in April.
+In addition, every entrant will receive an online discount code for the latest Save the Cat!® books, including the newly published book analyzing independent films.

 Shorts: 40 pages or less, must be original material.